madisonisfan/mealplanner-RN-2022/README.md

 ## My Inspiration
-I've had a passion for health and fitness for almost my entire life.
+I've been passionate about health and fitness for almost my entire life.
 Like most people, I find it challenging to find healthy foods I enjoy and stay consistent with healthy eating.
 To help find food options for everyone, I created a feature allowing anyone to add a recipe.
 With everyone adding recipes, there would be an extensive list of food.
 My goal is to create a place for people to go where they can organize their weekly meal plans and be motivated by the integrated app community.

 ## Screens and Features:
 Recipes: Here, users can view all recipes and sort the recipes by meal type (ex: Breakfast).
-  - Each recipe a has a bookmark icon in the top right corner that allows users to save/unsave recipes
+  - Each recipe has a bookmark icon in the top right corner that allows users to save/unsave recipes
-  - By pressing the recipe card's user will be directed to a recipe details screen
+  - By pressing the recipe card, users are brought to a recipe details screen
-  - In the bottome right corner there is a plus button that brings users to a recipe form that allows them to add their own recipes to the app.
+  - In the bottom right corner, there is a plus button that brings users to a recipe form that allows them to add their recipes to the app.

-Saved Recipes: Users can view all their saved recipes and can unsave them here as well.
+Saved Recipes: Users can view all their saved recipes.

-Recipe Details: All of the recipe informtaiton is displayed inlcuding calories, servings, preptime, cooktime, totaltime, ingredients, directions, and image
+Recipe Details: All of the recipe information is displayed, including calories, servings, prep time, cook time, total time, ingredients, directions, and the image

 Mealplan: Here users can view, create, and edit their mealplan for the week ahead.
   - Users can switch between days by clicking the buttons in the scrollbar above